As a parent, there is probably nothing more terrifying than having a disaster strike and not being prepared.

 Instant Formula vs. Powdered Formula

 However, bear in mind that instant formula needs to be refrigerated immediately after opening.
 If you can’t refrigerate it, then you’ll have to discard any leftover milk.
-I personally find it smarter to stockpile single-serving packages of infant formula.
-It’s more expensive but you won’t waste as much.
+I find it smarter to stockpile single-serving packages of infant formula.
+It’s more expensive, but you won’t waste as much.

 Emergency Infant Formula Recipes

 Giving powdered cow or goat milk to an infant under six months is not advised.
 However, it can get used as an emergency infant formula with these additions.